Task automation: How to automate document workflows and repetitive tasks (2026)

 Which tasks should I automate first?

 Start with high-volume, rule-based tasks that consume manual effort or cause frequent errors — like invoice approvals, data entry, or notification sending.
-Early wins build momentum for broader automation.
+Quick results make it easier to justify automating more processes.

 Can Nutrient Workflow integrate with our existing systems?